How to prevent the server getting blacklisted and to get removed from a blacklist database.

 who can use the server to send messages (relay messages) to non-local

-The article Article ME020001 describes which relay settings are most appropriate.
+The article What are the best relay settings to use? describes which relay settings are most appropriate.

 Review any domain redirections mail users may have set up on the server.
 If mail users have been permitted to redirect their mail to other mail systems then they will also be redirecting any spam to those mail systems.
 These mail systems will detect the server as spamming and this may cause the server to be blacklisted as a result.
 As such, in a hosted environment, either moderate the use of redirections, or prevent users from redirecting their mailboxes by disabling the feature in web mail.